DomainDrivenArchitecture/dda-masto-embed/README.md

 dda-masto-embed embedd either your timeline or answers to an specific post on your website.
 * Uses JS, **no intermediate server** required,
-* in answer mode you can deside to show only favorited answers in order to do upfront moderation
+* in answer mode you can decide to show only favorited answers in order to do upfront moderation
 * example for embedding a timeline at [meissa-gmbh.de/news](https://meissa-gmbh.de/pages/news/)
 * example for embedding answers to a specific post at [meissa-gmbh.de/sustainibility_microplastic](https://meissa-gmbh.de/pages/about_meissa/gemeinwohl/sustainability_microplastic/)
 * Download latest version at: